itsektionen/styrdokument/pm/eng/00_pm_for_pm.md

 Memo for Insignia, 2013-10-16
 Memo for JML, 2022-11-28
 Memo for PIFF and PUFF, 2020-09-28
-Memo for Qlubbmästeriet IN-Sektionen Kista, 2009-05-15
+Memo for Qlubbmästeriet IT-Sektionen Kista, 2009-05-15
 Memo for Reception Committee, 2022-09-27
 Memo for Sports Committee, 2008-12-11
 Memo for Stickkontaktsansvarig, 2019-02-23